Mischback/django-calingen/docs/source/developer/coding_style.rst

 - As a general guideline: the commit subject line should finish this sentence:

   | *If applied, this commmit will* **[your subject line here]**

-.. _How to write a Git Commit Message: https://cbea.ms/git-commit/

 .. |calingen| replace:: **django-calingen**